S73ph4n/joplin-integrations/joplical/README.md

 * JOPLIN\_TOKEN (**required**): the key to the Joplin Web Clipper API, see Joplin Options
 * JOPLIN\_HOST (optionnal, default: localhost)
 * JOPLIN\_PORT (optionnal, default: 41184)
+* NOTES\_TAG (optionnal): only process notes with this tag.
+By default, process them all.
 * WAIT\_TIME (optionnal, default: 60): how long to wait between two runs

 ## Serving the ICS file